-People in England can now expect to live for far longer than ever before – but these extra years of life are not always spent in good health, with many people developing conditions that reduce their independence and quality of life.
+People in England can now expect to live for far longer than ever before, but these extra years of life are not always spent in good health, with many people developing conditions that reduce their independence and quality of life.

 Preventing avoidable hospital admissions is not just about bed management and managing increasing demand, as important as these are.
 But research is clear that even a short stay in hospital leads to physical and mental deconditioning, particularly for older people.
 Deconditioning refers to changes in the body that occur after a period of inactivity, such as bedrest or a sedentary lifestyle.
-It can lead to people finding it diffiuclt to accomplish normal daily activities and remain independent.
+It can lead to people finding it difficult to accomplish normal daily activities and remain independent.

-Keeping people well at home is the ultimate aim of the NHS Ageing Well Programme.
+Keeping people well at home is the ultimate aim of the NHS Ageing Well programme.
 There are three elements to the programme:

-Enhanced Health in Care Homes which is focused on improving the health care provision of care home residents.
+Focused on improving the health care provision of care home residents.

-Anticipatory care which is about supporting people to proactively manage their health conditions and avoid a health crisis.
+Is about supporting people to proactively manage their health conditions and avoid a health crisis.

 Underpinning all of this is a focus on health promotion and prevention.
 The NHS Long Term Plan includes priority commitments to support people keeping healthier for longer, maximising the opportunities that patient contact brings to not only treat people but prevent them from getting ill in the first place.